kisstamasj/notes/k8s-basic.md

 ```

 # Replication controller
-Create multiple instance of pods.
+Creates multiple instance of pods.
 It can only handle that pods what it created itself.
 ## Example

 ```yaml